jasseeeem/complaint-system/README.md

 Clone the repository and follow the instructions in the respective folders to run the web app.

 Note: The environmental variables required has not been pushed to github.

+## Upcoming Features
+  1. Better UI/UX
+  2. Having an option to report complaints
+  3. Feedback for different complaints
+  4. Status of complaints